vackosar/vackosar.github.io/when-is-the-end-of-current-quarter.md

 </figure>

 <h3>When do calendar quarters start and end?</h3>
-<p>A year is divided into 4 quarters: Q1, Q2, Q3, Q4.
+<p>What calendar quarter means?
+A year is divided into 4 quarters: Q1, Q2, Q3, Q4.
 Each quarter has 3 months.
-Each quarter has approximately 91 days.</p>
+Each quarter is approximately 91 days long.
+Quarterly means once every quarter, which is approximately each 91 days.</p>

 <p>See a handy table of quarter start and end dates below.
 The dates are the same for each year.</p>